ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 ## Launching MQ on IBM Cloud
 {: #launch_mqoc_create_qm}

-**Note:** If you're already in the service instance view, you can skip the following steps and continue with **Creating a queue manager**.
+**Note:** If you've already created a service instance, you can skip the following steps and continue with **Creating a queue manager**.

 1. Log in to the IBM Cloud console.
 2. Click **Catalog**.